christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyTypeAssociation.md

 ```

 ### -Value
-The value of that operation.
+The ID of the new type.

+`Get-CWMCompanyType`

 ```yaml
 Type: Object